Caring for Teak Furniture – The Complete Guide

 • Always wipe in the direction of the grain

-• Allow to dry thoroughly after cleaning
+• Let dry thoroughly after cleaning

 Deep cleaning – once a year

-💡 Tip: It's best to clean teak outdoor furniture in spring – this way it's well prepared for the garden season.
+💡 Tip: It's best to clean outdoor teak furniture in spring – this way it's well prepared for the garden season.

-To oil or not to oil?
+Oiling or not oiling?
 The big question

-If you want to maintain the golden brown tone: oil
+If you want to maintain the golden-brown tone: oil

 If you want to preserve the warm, rich color of your teak, regular oiling is the right choice.
 Use a high-quality teak oil or a furniture oil specially developed for tropical hardwoods – general-purpose oils from the hardware store are less suitable, as they can clog the fine pores of the wood and do more harm than good in the long run.
 The best way to apply the oil is with a clean brush or cloth, let it soak in for 15 to 30 minutes, and then carefully wipe off the excess.
 For outdoor furniture, we recommend two to three times a year; for indoor furniture, one treatment annually is completely sufficient.